Guide

 Otherwise, you may risk the health of your staff members.
 As well as facing compensation claims, financial loss and even reputational damage.

-Peninsula offers you expert 24/7 HR advice and support, to help you implement health surveillance at work.
-As well as advising you on health & safety and workplace control measures.
-Contact us today on 0800 0282 420.
+Peninsula offers you expert 24/7 Health & Safety support, to help you implement health surveillance at work.
+As well as advising you on Health & Safety and workplace control measures.
+Contact us today on 0800 0282 420 for a free consultation with a Health & Safety consultant.

 Got a question?
 Check whether we’ve already answered it for you…